 Now, after connecting to your server with Filezilla, you get the below window.
 I’ve divided the Filezilla window into Three sections:

 - Your Local Files Area.
-This window in Blue color.
+This window is in Blue color.
 It’s where you can see the files on your computer, you can drag files from there and drop them in the distant area in Green color.

 - Distant Files.
 This is the most important area, it shows your website or blog directory and files.
 All you have to do is to open the parent folder and find the place to upload files on it, like wp-content, and themes…

 To upload files to WordPress, you just need to copy them from the left area in Blue color and paste them in the right area in Green.
-It’s like working on your local computer, but, with extra files and remotely (blog files).
+It’s like working on your local computer, but with extra files and remotely (blog files).

 When you upload a folder, it will be transferred into files.
 So, you’ll notice buttons on the bottom left window in Filezilla, they give an idea about how many files are in progress, and others that have been transferred successfully.

-If you can’t find or locate your themes, for example, you need to browse the files like this: your ”blog directory”, then, ”wp-content”, and ”themes”.
+If you can’t find or locate your themes, for example, you need to browse the files like this: your ‘‘blog directory”, then, ”wp-content”, and ”themes”.

-Please note that files will take some time to be fully uploaded, it may take hours if the file is large as 100 MB, for example.
-So, be patient and never interrupt file transfer until it finished automatically.
+Please note that files will take some time to be fully uploaded, it may take hours if the file is as large as 100 MB, for example.
+So, be patient and never interrupt file transfer until it is finished automatically.